Adjudica.AI — Glass Box Solutions, Inc.

 - You must supervise AI outputs

-- You remain responsible for AI-assisted work product
+- You remain responsible for AI-assisted work product — including work product generated by your paralegal using Adjudica

 Rule 1.4 — Communication: